-At Taming the Wild, through either our Imprinting Program or our Puppy Preparatory School, we help guide you through the critical first few months of your young dog’s life, teaching you the necessary knowledge and skills to help your puppy relationship start on the right path.
+At Taming the Wild, through either our Puppy Imprinting Program or our Puppy Preparatory School, we help guide you through the critical first few months of your young dog’s life, teaching you the necessary knowledge and skills to help your puppy relationship start on the right path.
+Obedience school can help your puppy transition into a well behaved adult.

 Housebreaking is the bane of puppyhood for most dog owners.
 It is an incredibly frustrating process that has been made even more so by misguided training recommendations doled out by friends, family, the internet, and a myriad of dog professionals.